“It was a very complete and professional training.”

 CPR and First Aid training

 The proposed outcome is to increase the economic self-sufficiency of participants.
-The program is based at the Higher Education Center in National City and managed concurrently with the Family Resource Center.
+The program is based at Southwestern College main and managed concurrently with the Child Development Center.